How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 Wordtune

-Wordtune also gives you multiple rewriting options, allowing you to choose the version that best aligns with your desired writing style and tone.
+Wordtune uses context-aware AI to restructure your text into something more human-sounding.
+It gives you multiple rewriting options so you can choose the version that best matches your desired style and tone.

 As good as some free AI generators like ChatGPT are, these types of AI programs are easy for AI detectors to find.

-One of the best ways to avoid AI detection is by using content focussed AI writing software designed to produce AI content that feels like a human writer.
+One of the best ways to avoid AI detection is by using content-focused AI writing software designed to produce AI content that feels like a human writer.

 Instead of just spinning content from other sites, these tools are designed to create content that offers value to readers.